padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

   in your project.
 - `public` – This is where images, style sheets and JavaScript files should be stored.
-- `spec` – This is where your model and controller tests should be stored.
+- `spec` – This is where your model and controller tests are stored.

-For now, the defaults for the database connection settings (`config/database.rb`) are OK for this tutorial.
+For now, the defaults for the database connection settings (`config/database.rb`) are fine for this tutorial.

 This environment can be configured in `config/apps.rb` as: